Well Pump Electrical & Sizing Calculator - HP, Wire Size & Control Box for Residential Wells

 Enter Wire Run Distance

 Measure from your panel to the wellhead horizontally, then add the pump setting depth.
 This total one-way distance is critical for wire sizing.
-The calculator uses manufacturer wire sizing tables that account for motor starting current, not just running amps.
+The calculator screens wire size using NEC-patterned ampacity and a 3 percent voltage-drop target at running amps; the pump manufacturer cable chart and actual motor/control data control the final cable.

 -